New Orleans hip-hop: Characteristics of New Orleans bounce music

-Major Record Labels and Their Impact
+Major record labels and their impact

 The burgeoning bounce scene in the early 1990s fostered the growth of a robust local music industry, with several independent record labels emerging to record and distribute the music.
-The simultaneous rise and success of Take Fo' Records, Cash Money Records, and No Limit Records in the 1990s, despite their distinct focuses, collectively established New Orleans as a national hip hop powerhouse and demonstrated the immense viability and influence of independent label models in shaping the music industry.
+The simultaneous rise and success of Take Fo' Records, Cash Money Records, and No Limit Records in the 1990s, despite their distinct focuses, collectively established New Orleans as a national hip-hop powerhouse and demonstrated the immense viability and influence of independent label models in shaping the music industry.

 Take Fo' Records

 Founded in 1992 by Earl J. Mackie and Henry F. Holden, Take Fo' Records holds the distinction of being the first independent label to specialize in bounce music.
 It played a significant role in introducing bounce to the world, notably influencing the development and strategies of later major labels like Cash Money Records and No Limit Records.
 The label launched the careers of numerous artists, including DJ Jubilee, 5th Ward Weebie, Katey Red, and Big Freedia.
 DJ Jubilee's 1993 cassette single "Do The Jubilee All," which contains the first recorded use of the word "twerk," was a seminal release for the label.
 Take Fo' actively promoted its artists through public-access television programs like "Positive Black Talk".
 Its influence extended beyond the local scene, with national hits by artists like Beyoncé and Drake sampling or being influenced by Take Fo' music.

 Cash Money Records logo; the label has been commonly regarded as among the most successful urban contemporary music labels of the 2000s to 2010s.